The Education Endowment Foundation Trial

 Research and evaluation

 The trial is independently evaluated by the Sheffield Institute of Education at Sheffield Hallam University.
 You can find the evaluation protocol and the statistical analysis plan here.
-Details of the final evaluation are due for public release in late spring 2022.
+Read the final evaluation report from Sheffield Hallam University here.

 We also gathered data on the impact of our training on teachers’ practice, working with 5 ‘Design Schools’ in order to understand more about how teachers adapted to an RME approach.
 We also collected ethnographic data at our training days around the country and interviewed teachers about their experience and their developing practice.
 Analysis is in progress.